 If you’re a savvy scheduler and able to keep yourself on task, you might be able to get away with the occasional free period to play hooky, but for the most part, your business depends on your dedication, so too many absences can come back to haunt you just like they would in the corporate world.

-When I worked a traditional 9-to-5, as much as I hated it I could at least take comfort in the fact that I could turn off my “work brain” the instant 5:00 p.m. hit.
+When I worked a traditional nine to five, as much as I hated it I could at least take comfort in the fact that I could turn off my “work brain” the instant 5:00 p.m. hit.
 My evenings and weekends were a completely different world in which my work played no part.
 Now that I work for myself, however, I find myself working more hours than ever.

 Part of this comes with the hustling you need to do when starting and growing your own business, and part of it comes from the fact that it’s hard to balance work and life when there’s no physical distinction between the two.
 I don’t leave home every morning and commute to an office; I step from my bedroom to my den.
 If I have a project that needs tinkering on, I can all too easily pick away at it after dinner, once my husband goes to bed, or on the weekends.